jepperson2/HElib_QRS_DETECTION/README.md

                16. Build it with `make`
                17. *Optionally*, check it with `make check` and test it with `make test`.
                18. Go back to the working directory with `cd ../..`
-4. Build hbc
+4. Build hqrsd
     - With the Makefile provided (compatible will **all** platforms).
-        1. Build it with `make hbc`
+        1. Build it with `make hqrsd`
     - Manually
         1. Create the directory objects `mkdir -p objects`
         2. Compile the API `g++ -c src/he.cpp -I HElib/src -o objects/he.o`